Spectral integration of linear boundary value problems: Numerical examples

 Table \ref{tab:Solution-of-D2maD} summarizes spectral integration of piecewise Chebyshev grids applied to solve $(D^{2}-aD)u=0$ with $u(-1)=1$, $u(1)=2$, and $a=10^{6}$.
-The boundary layer of this problem was displayed in Figure \ref{fig:2ndorder boundary layer}.
+This problem develops a boundary layer at $y=1$; see Figure \ref{fig:2ndorder boundary layer}.
 It is evident from the table, that the intervals must be chosen carefully.
-We were unable to get an accurate solution with fewer than a thousand grid points and just a single interval properly contained in the boundary layer.
+The table shows that attempts to get an accurate solution with fewer than a thousand grid points and just a single interval properly contained in the boundary layer did not work.
 The last row of Table \ref{tab:Solution-of-D2maD} reports a solution with $M_{1}=M_{2}=M_{3}=32$ and an error of $4.7\times10^{-11}$.
 In that computation, two intervals are contained inside the boundary layer.
-In Table \ref{tab:Errors-in-spectral}c we found that a single Chebyshev grid required $M=8192$ to reach more than ten digits of accuracy.
+If a single Chebyshev grid is used, $M=8192$ is needed to get more than ten digits of accuracy.